DotVision/DotVision.Energy.Spoony/README.md

 ## 📌 Notes

-- Always check compatibility with your device hardware version (Spoony v1, v2, etc.).
+- Always check compatibility with your device hardware version (1.5, 1.5.1 etc.).
 - When in doubt, contact DotVision support before updating.

 ---